AndreasHeger/CGATReport/doc/Running.rst

 Dependency checking
 ===================

-:ref:`Sphinx` implements dependency checking such that existing documents are only rebuilt if the underlying sources have changed.
-The same dependency checking is still available in :ref:`SphinxReport`, however currently there is no dependency checking between the data source and an existing image.
+:mod:`Sphinx` implements dependency checking such that existing documents are only rebuilt if the underlying sources have changed.
+The same dependency checking is still available in :mod:`SphinxReport`, however currently there is no dependency checking between the data source and an existing image.
 As long as an image or table is present on the file system, it will not be re-rendered even if the document or the underlying data has changed.
 To force re-rendering, use the command :ref:`sphinxreport-clean`.